ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

   in lower CPU overheads at the sending and receiving hosts, who can ship larger amounts of data with a single trip through the networking stack.

-On each ACK, BBR runs BBRSetSendQuantum() to update C.send_quantum  as
+On each ACK, BBR runs SetSendQuantum() to update C.send_quantum  as
 follows:

 ~~~~
-  BBRSetSendQuantum():
+  SetSendQuantum():
     C.send_quantum = C.pacing_rate * 1ms
     C.send_quantum = min(C.send_quantum, 64 KBytes)
     C.send_quantum = max(C.send_quantum, 2 * C.SMSS)